Cervical stenosis case file is a fascinating detective story.

 Spinal stenosis case files don't occur in a vacuum.
 After whiplash injuries, and repeated episodes of cervical facet syndrome that was badly managed, immobilisation arthritis sets in.
 Sometimes, perhaps combined with poor diet, or other factors.

-Self manipulation certainly causes repeated trauma to the neck.
 I sometimes am concerned that too much manipulation of neck, even by a qualified chiropractor, despite the fact that we distract the joints before manipulation, may not be healthy.
 And how much is "too much"?
 We just don't know.

 Low GI bread is so easy to make with the use of a bread machine.
 It literally takes me less than five minutes, every other morning.
 Adding a protein source like homemade hummus, and extra olive oil lowers the glycemic index.